 What is Earnings Management?

-Earnings management refers to deliberate intercession by the management in the process of reporting to deceive the stakeholders on the company’s economic & financial position, or with the personal intention to gain income from contracts with these manipulated financial reports.
+Earnings management refers to deliberate intercession by the management in reporting to deceive the stakeholders on the company's economic and financial position or with the personal intention to gain income from contracts with these manipulated financial reports.
+Earnings management accounting can be excellent and evil; it is considered good when there is no personal intention.

-The financial manager or management of a company chooses to exhibit only things in their financial reports which project their company in good status in view to gain profit from that.
-Earnings management is a bad thing as most of the calculation of profit showed in the reports will be either fake or prepared based on uncertain future judgments.
+The financial manager or management of a company chooses to exhibit only things in their financial reports that project their company in good status to gain profit from that.
+Earnings management is bad as most of the calculation of profit showed in the reports will be either fake or prepared based on uncertain future judgments.

 Purpose

-The purpose of earnings management cannot always be wrong; there can be some good reasons also.
-Generally, it is bad as it is done for the purpose of Personal gain from such activity like earning commission from obtaining a contract from a false report or increasing the stock value it the market by showing the company is highly profitable.
-A good reason can be moving the money for next year’s so that the company will be showing consistent profit instead of fluctuating between profit and loss.
+The purpose of earnings management accounting cannot always be wrong; there are also some good reasons.
+Generally, it is bad as it is done for Personal gain from such activity as earning commission from obtaining a contract from a false report or increasing the stock value in the market by showing the company is highly profitable.
+A good reason can be moving the money for next year so that the company will be showing consistent profit instead of fluctuating between profit and loss.

-The Healy model (1985) is used to calculate the estimation of discretionary accruals that are used in earnings management.
+The Healy model (1985) is used to calculate the estimation of discretionary accruals used in earnings management.

 - Where: NDA = Estimated non-discretionary accruals